 Our recommendations specify the annual caseload required to maintain competency in EP/CP

 Their background is variable (technicians, nurses etc).
 The personnel usually perform device follow-up under the supervision of a cardiologist.
-In the EP lab, they participate with setting up the procedure and handling the EP bay.
+In the EP lab, they participate in setting up the procedure and handling the EP bay.

 Yes, a working group